ataylor89/unix_wisdom/shell.md

 We can say that shell refers to the user interface of an operating system.

 One formal definition of shell is the user interface of an operating system.

+## Added support for conclusion

+There's the Unix shell, the Windows shell, the Macintosh shell.

+A shell is the user interface of an operating system.

+The Unix, Windows and Macintosh shells all have a graphical user interface and a command-line interface.

+A shell is both a user interface and a language.

+Shell scripting language is a kind of programming language.

+When we learn about the Macintosh shell, we learn the command-line interface (through using Terminal and terminal emulators) and the graphical user interface (through using Dock, Finder, Desktop, et cetera).